matthewSorensen/pewpew-laserboard/README.md

 ## Revision History

+### Rev 5a

+Revision 5a is a minor revision, primarily fixing screwups in Revision 5.
+The major changes are as follows:

+* Pulldown resistors were added to laser output pins, as turn-on behaviour was undefined.

+* Board footprint expanded to keep both DB connector faces in-plane and space was added between the connectors to accommodate cable's overmolded plastic.

+* C15 was switched from an SMD part to a PTH part to simplify soldering.

+* The pull-up/pull-down selection jumpers for inputs actually work with the debouncing network and don't require bodge wires.

+* The ethernet status LED is routed to the correct pins on the magjack.

 ### Rev 5

 Revision 5 is, in some ways, a simplification, and breaks pin mapping backwards compatibility.
 The major